|

 innovative successes were started during their tenure, you had

 someone who was working for the long-term good of the system.
+Measure the rate of

 innovation